How to adjust a monitor using the front buttons

-Unfortunately, all monitors and flat panel displays are different, and there is no universal button system or set of instructions we could give you to configure your monitor using the buttons on the front.
-By far, the best method of determining what each of the buttons do, would be to consult your monitor owner's manual.
-If you've misplaced your monitor documentation, it can often be found by doing a search for the model name of the monitor.
+Unfortunately, all monitors and flat-panel displays are different.
+There is no universal button system or set of instructions we could give you to configure your monitor using the buttons on the front.
+By far, the best method of determining what each of the buttons do would be to consult your monitor owner's manual.
+If you have misplaced your monitor documentation, you can search the Internet for the model name or number of the monitor to obtain it.

-For general reference, we've created the chart below to help illustrate what many of the buttons and icons associated with them do.
+For general reference, we created the following chart to help illustrate what many of the buttons and icons associated with them do.
 Below is general information on the likely monitor controls on your monitor.
-Using these controls you can help improve the quality and layout of the picture on your monitor for better viewing.
-Keep in mind that not all monitors have all of the buttons below, and with many monitors you'll need to press a button to access a menu before seeing any of the below options.
+Using these controls, you can improve the quality and layout of the picture on your monitor for better viewing.
+Realize that not all monitors have all of the following buttons.
+Furthermore, with many monitors, you need to press a button to access a menu before seeing any of the following options.

-If your monitor has no more than two buttons on the front of it is likely configured through software and not with physical buttons
+If a monitor has no more than two physical buttons on the front of it, is likely configured through software.

 Brightness - Using this button or wheel the user can increase and decrease the brightness on the screen.

 Contrast - Using this button or wheel can increase and decrease the amount of contrast on the screen.